Cognex-ID/phonegap-manateeworks-v3/README.md

 declare var mwbScanner:any;
 ```

-this is done, to stop Ionic from complaining about mwbScanner missing.
+This is done to stop Ionic from complaining about mwbScanner missing.
 The mwbScanner variable becomes available after the cordova plugins load, so in order to "import" it to our component controller, we define it as a variable that can receive any value.

 Since manateeworks-barcodescanner plugin is essentially a phonegap plugin, naturally we use a callback to show results.
 But we also return a promise, which is more an Ionic way.
 To disable the default callback we need to do: